 10. Any driver, car owner or crewmember going to the

-top of flag stand or tower without permission, to
+top of flagstand or tower to argue, without

 11. Three features wins in a row in any division the

-driver or car must start his next race from the
+driver or car must start the next race from the rear

-rear, (SECA Crate Late Model excluded).
-Special events are
+(Crate Late Models excluded).
+Special events are the

-the exception, and the following weekly event will
+exception, and the following weekly event will have

-12. Car number must appear on roof and both sides to
+12. Car number must appear on the roof and both

 13. Any situation not specifically covered by this

-rulebook will be acted upon by flagman; pit steward
+rulebook will be acted upon by flagman, race

-14. All cars must have chain in front and rear for
+14. All cars must have a chain in front and rear for

 15. Six inch self-supporting spoiler allowed in all